Co-founder & Co-Director (Ext. 101)

 Camri holds a Bachelor's of Social Work and has focused her career on helping her clients find their purpose.
 She is fulfilled by helping them be able to hold space for more meaningful relationships as they navigate through life.
 Over the past five years, Camri has worked with women of all ages to help empower themselves through mental and physical wellness.
 Camri lives in Lawrence with her two amazing children.
 In her free time she enjoys working out, spending time with her family, and trying new recipes with her daughter.

-Cam Cameron, MSW
+Cam Cameron, LMSW

 Facilitator